“Welcoming chic bolthole with an excellent Mexican-Cuban restaurant, artistic flair and stylish suites”

 - Back on the mainland, you can visit Nuevo Durango (a Mayan village) with a bilingual guide, discover Mayan culture, see the ceiba (the Mayans' sacred tree), visit an orchid sanctuary, or venture deep into the jungle to climb a 20m watchtower

 - Ser CasaSandra also arranges day trips to the Mayan ruins at Chichén Itzá

-- Back at the hotel, there's a whole host of evening entertainment, including beach cinema nights on Fridays, and Cuban music nights on Saturdays
+- Back at the hotel, there's a whole host of evening entertainment, including beach cinema nights on Fridays and Latin nights on Wednesdays

 Activities on site or nearby include:

 - Historical sites

 - Kayaks to borrow

 - Whale watching